2019 Tech Trends for the Financial Services Industry

-Innovating at the speed of digital, often expressed as “exponential is the new linear,” will be one of the top priorities of the financial services industry in 2019.
+Innovating at the speed of digital, often expressed as "exponential is the new linear," will be a top priorities for the financial services industry in 2019.

-For CIOs, this means enterprise-wide adoption of Agile and DevOps, further investments in multicloud, and significant leaps in the journey leading to “Infrastructure as Code.”
+For CIOs, this means enterprise-wide adoption of Agile and DevOps methodologies, further investments in multicloud, and significant leaps in the journey leading to "Infrastructure as Code."

 I also expect banks to increase investments in expanding digital capabilities as they accelerate the pace of digital transformation to address evolving consumer expectations and defend against digital challengers while extracting cost efficiencies from their internal operations.

-Looking ahead at 2019—and further out over the next three to five years—I see a number of disruptions and accelerating trends.
-This post sets the stage for two follow-up pieces that will take a deeper dive into the short- and long-term predictions below.
+Looking ahead at 2019 — and further out over the next three to five years — I foresee a number of disruptions and accelerating trends.

 I see the following seven trends materializing in 2019: